Selling Greener Products and Services to the Federal Government

 Forecasts help vendors identify procurements that offer opportunities for their participation early in the acquisition process.
 They also help to enhance vendors' knowledge of requirements and increase competition for government contracts.
 The forecasts are for planning purposes only.
 They provide information such as description code, estimated dollar value, fiscal year, contracting officer, phone number, target award date and method of procurement.

 Both current and potential government vendors are required to register in the System for Award Management (SAM) in order to be awarded contracts.
 A vendor must be registered in the SAM prior to the award of a contract.
-Check out the SAM.

 Federal Business Opportunities (FedBizOpps): Federal Business Opportunities, is the single point of universal electronic public access on the Internet for government-wide, federal procurement opportunities/solicitations that exceed $25,000.
 Government buyers post business opportunities on the FedBizOpps site.
 Commercial vendors seeking federal markets for their products and services can search, monitor and retrieve opportunities/solicitations posted by the entire federal contracting community through this portal.
 FedBizOpps also sends feedback to vendors through an e-mail notification service.